JayO-1/system-design-101/README.md

 ##### -Ives

-* We increase the risk of data loss in the case of failure, due to having more degrees of separation between the service and the DB
+* We increase the risk of data loss/inconsistency in the case of failure or a slow write, due to having more degrees of separation between the service and the DB
-* Due to this, it is more complex to implement
+* If we want to minimise data loss/inconsistency, we need to think about replication and a distributed read/write lock on the rows that are supposed to be modified.
+If a read comes in for a locked row, that specific write can be performed immediately.
+    * However, this adds latency to reads - defeating the purpose of a cache!

 ### Source(s) and further reading